What Is a Talent Pool?

 Don’t overlook your internal talent, namely your best-qualified workers that deserve promotions.
 Before posting a job ad for an unfulfilled senior role, you should consider promoting your current employees.

-Since Talent Pool is long-term recruiting strategies, it should also contain future top talents: grad students or post-graduate students that you met during their internships in your company, at recruitment fairs, university events, and networking seminars and workshops.
+Since Talent Pool is long-term recruiting strategy, it should also contain future top talents: grad students or post-graduate students that you met during their internships in your company, at recruitment fairs, university events, and networking seminars and workshops.

 Avail of employees’ referrals